TimHessels/WaporTranslator/README.md

 ## <a name="chapter5"></a>5.
 Installation WaporTranslator

 There are two options to install the WaporTranslator.
 Method 1 is to use the installation file that is located in the WaporTranslator package.
 This will create a new python environment that can run the WaporTranslator functions.
 Method 2 describes how to install the tool manually.
-Both methods will be further described step by step below:
+Both methods will be further described step by step in the remaining of this chapter:

 ---